Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 👉 The answer is almost always **Test Impact Analysis (TIA)**.

-### Question #39
+### Question #34

 You have an app that is deployed to two environments named Production-A and Production-B by using Azure Pipelines.

-You need to configure a release pipeline that will mark the app as complete and ready for release into the Production-B environment.
+**You need to configure a release pipeline that will mark the app as complete and ready for release into the Production-B environment.**

 The solution must meet the following requirements:

-• Ensure that there are no active Azure Monitor alerts in the Production-A environment before the app is marked as complete.
+• **Ensure that there are no active Azure Monitor alerts in the Production-A environment before the app is marked as complete.**

 • Minimize administrative effort.